yt-project/libyt/doc/in-situ-python-analysis/using-yt.md

 `annotate_magnetic_field`, and `annotate_particles`, need to access data when saving figure.
 Which means every MPI process should run `save()`, and we have to move `save()` outside of `if yt.is_root()`.

-> :lizard: Since there is no way we can know what data to access and build up a communication graph for data exchange beforehand,
+> {octicon}`calendar;1em;sd-text-secondary;` Since there is no way we can know what data to access and build up a communication graph for data exchange beforehand,
 > when accessing simulation data, `libyt` requires every process to participate in this.
 > We are working on this in both `yt` and `libyt`.